Skip to main content

-This module is explains the recognition criteria and measurement bases for provisions, contingent liabilities, and contingent assets (IPSAS 19).
-The modules explains what information is required to be disclosed in the financial statements to enable users to understand their nature, timing, and amount of provisions, contingent liabilities, and contingent assets.
+This module explains the recognition criteria and measurement bases for provisions, contingent liabilities, and contingent assets (IPSAS 19).
+The module explains what information is required to be disclosed in the financial statements to enable users to understand the nature, timing, and amount of provisions, contingent liabilities, and contingent assets.

 This module provides comprehensive coverage of the complex issues facing first-time adopters of accrual based IPSAS.
 Coverage includes the current transitional provisions in IPSAS as well as IPSAS 33.
 The module will provide guidance on setting up the conversion project, with application demonstrated via practical case studies and examples.

 This two day course provides delegates with an in-depth review of US GAAP requirements relating to business combinations.

 The ultimate in-depth IFRS learning experience, held in a great city!
 Spend two weeks learning and practicing International Financial Reporting Standards in detail under the guidance of our international specialists, and also supplement your training with a city tour and other benefits arranged by IASeminars.

 This two-day course provides a comprehensive view of the most important accounting and reporting requirements for derivatives and hedging activities under US GAAP.

 This two-day course brings delegates up-to-date with newly effective and newly issued IFRSs including Interpretations, recent amendments to existing Standards and Interpretations, Exposure Drafts and other recent developments.